ngram-lab/al-folio/_pages/seminar.md

 The course is recommended for graduate students with experience in NLP, such as one from the [UMass NLP courses page](/courses/).
 COMPSCI 485 and 685 may be the most relevant.

+### Course details

+If you'd like to participate but cannot sign up in SPIRE, please submit your information on [this form](https://docs.google.com/forms/d/e/1FAIpQLSf5Uo4iMSvNoTGbrPyTmrYNdB6hjhvZfMotpVOzaQPaR8rm1Q/viewform?usp=dialog).

 ---

 Speakers from some previous offerings of the NLP Seminar: